 Why Did the Pandas Leave San Diego?

+Skeptics question this stance, as the pandas stayed long past the original agreement.
 The Smithsonian National Zoo deputy director Brandie Smith vehemently denies diplomacy concerns are involved, explaining that the similar loss of the D.C. zoo’s panda diplomat Bei Bei will ultimately prove most beneficial for all parties involved.

 Don’t forget about the red pandas!
 They currently occupy the former giant panda habitat in the Asian Passage section of the Zoo.
 Here is who you can see in the Asian Passage as you walk through it:

-What Zoos Have Pandas?
+What Other Zoos Have Pandas?

-Speaking of cams, take a look at archival footage of San Diego Zoo pandas.
+Tip: Take a look at archival footage of San Diego Zoo pandas.

 Save Money on Tickets